BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 Running the example locally
 ---------------------------

-This guide part illustrates how to execute the example locally (on your PC), focusing on utilising the `EModel_pipeline <../../bluepyemodel/emodel_pipeline/emodel_pipeline.py>`_ class.
+This part illustrates how to execute the example locally (on your PC), focusing on utilising the `EModel_pipeline <../../bluepyemodel/emodel_pipeline/emodel_pipeline.py>`_ class.
 To ease the execution of the pipeline, we provide a Python script, ``pipeline.py``, designed to initialise and orchestrate various stages of the pipeline.
 This pipeline operates as a Python object, specifically an instance of the ``EModel_pipeline`` class.
 Herein, we will navigate through the various stages of the pipeline: extract, optimise, analyse and export, demonstrated using the L5PC model as a practical example.

-Configuration

 Configuration
 ~~~~~~~~~~~~~